-TIP!
 Many people believe that when there is a lot of sunshine, you should go outside to take pictures.
 Though the truth is that if you that photographs in direct sunlight, you will end up ruining your images.
 Photos that are taken in the sun will usually result in squinted eyes, odd shadowing, and even lens flares.
 When possible, choose to shoot in the early mornings or late evenings.